What we are interested in

 - Low-rank Tensor Decompositions of Quantum Circuits by Patrick Gelß

-6th RIKEN-MODAL Workshop, Tokyo / Fukuoka - May 2022
+6th ZIB-IMI-ISM-NUS-RIKEN-MODAL Workshop, Tokyo / Fukuoka - May 2022

 - Low-rank Tensor Decompositions of Quantum Circuits by Patrick Gelß

-3rd Workshop on Quantum Algorithms and Applications, Brussels
+3rd workshop on quantum algorithms and applications, Brussels

 Research seminar talks